· ·

 In a medium saucepan, heat extra virgin olive oil over medium heat.
 Stir in minced onion and diced bell pepper.
 Saute until tender.

 Pour the rice into the pan and stir to coat the grains with oil.
-Mix in chili powder, ground cumin, garlic salt, kosher salt, and freshly ground black pepper.
+Mix in chili powder, garlic salt, kosher salt, freshly ground black pepper, and ground cumin.

 Cooking the rice in oil, even for just a minute, will coat the grains of rice and reduce starch build-up, which makes rice sticky as it cooks.
 Adding in the seasonings for browning will further develop the deeper flavors in this dish.